 I enjoyed my time here with Ygor (the best activities coordinator).
 I drove an ATV, rode a hourse, went shopping at “El Molino,” and touched a condor!!!

-I could not have been more pleased with my progress in Spanish, and happy with my experience in general.
+I could not have been more pleased with my progress in Spanish.

 Thank you again for this experience.
 Thank you for making me feel that I was more than just a language student."